xabbu42/Master/arbeit.md

 \End{definition}

-It is also necessary to expand the definition of correspondance (\ref{corr}) to $(Cut)$ rules as follows:
+It is necessary to expand the definition of correspondance (\ref{corr}) to $(Cut)$ rules as follows:

 \Begin{definition}[correspondance for $(Cut)$]